Channel Islands: From the Iron Age

 Hoards of Armorican coins have been excavated, providing evidence of trade and contact in the Iron Age period.
 Evidence for Roman settlement is sparse, although evidently the islands were visited by Roman officials and traders.
-The Roman name for the Channel Islands was I. Lenuri (Lenur Islands) and is included in the Peutinger Table The traditional Latin names used for the islands (Caesarea for Jersey, Sarnia for Guernsey, Riduna for Alderney) derive (possibly mistakenly) from the Antonine Itinerary.
+The Roman name for the Channel Islands was I. Lenuri (Lenur Islands) and is included in the Peutinger Table.
+The traditional Latin names used for the islands (Caesarea for Jersey, Sarnia for Guernsey, Riduna for Alderney) derive (possibly mistakenly) from the Antonine Itinerary.
 Gallo-Roman culture was adopted to an unknown extent in the islands.

 In the sixth century, Christian missionaries visited the islands.
 Samson of Dol, Helier, Marculf and Magloire are among saints associated with the islands.
 In the sixth century, they were already included in the diocese of Coutances where they remained until the Reformation.

 There were probably some Celtic Britons who settled on the Islands in the 5th and 6th centuries AD (the indigenous Celts of Great Britain, and the ancestors of the modern Welsh, Cornish, and Bretons) who had emigrated from Great Britain in the face of invading Anglo-Saxons.
 But there were not enough of them to leave any trace, and the islands continued to be ruled by the king of the Franks and its church remained part of the diocese of Coutances.

 From the beginning of the ninth century, Norse raiders appeared on the coasts.
 Norse settlement eventually succeeded initial attacks, and it is from this period that many place names of Norse origin appear, including the modern names of the islands.

 From the Duchy of Normandy

 In 933, the islands were granted to William I Longsword by Raoul, the King of Western Francia, and annexed to the Duchy of Normandy.
 In 1066, William II of Normandy invaded and conquered England, becoming William I of England, also known as William the Conqueror.
 In the period 1204–1214, King John lost the Angevin lands in northern France, including mainland Normandy, to King Philip II of France, but managed to retain control of the Channel Islands.
 In 1259, his successor, Henry III of England, by the Treaty of Paris, officially surrendered his claim and title to the Duchy of Normandy, while retaining the Channel Islands, as peer of France and feudal vassal of the King of France.
-Since then, the Channel Islands have been governed as two separate bailiwicks and were never absorbed into the Kingdom of England nor its successor kingdoms of Great Britain and the United Kingdom.
+Since around 1290, Otto de Grandson split the Channel Islands into two separate bailiwicks which were never absorbed into the Kingdom of England nor its successor kingdoms of Great Britain or the United Kingdom.
 During the Hundred Years' War, the Channel Islands were part of the French territory recognizing the claims of the English kings to the French throne.